surge-synthesizer/surge/doc/git-howto.md

 To accomplish this you can squash your commits into a single commit and write a good message.
 To do this you use `git rebase` which is generally a terrifying command, but in interactive mode, is not as bad.

-The easiest approach is, with your branch checked out and committed, to run `git rebase -i master`.
+The easiest approach is, with your branch checked out and committed, to run `git rebase -i main`.
 This will popup a first editor with all your commits.
 Have one set as "pick" (usually the first one) and set the rest to "squash".
 (There are other settings of course, but a use case of flatten to one commit is best done this way).
 Change the others to "squash" by just editing and writing the file.
 Then you get a change to restate your commit